 LABEL DESCRIPTION Last Modified This column displays the date and time that the individual configuration files were last changed or saved.
+Sensitive Data Pro Sensitive Data Protection Enable Select this to enable Sensitive Data Protection; see Section 18.1 on page 216 for more information.
+You need this key to upload configuration files.
+Write down the key you set and keep it in a safe place.
+Figure 135 Upload Configuration File Upload Configuration File This configuration was exported from Zyxel Device with a Private Encryption Key to encrypt sensitive information.
+You must enter the Private Encryption key to upload the configuration file.
+Private Encryption Key: OK Cancel Enter Private Encryption Key Enter the encryption key in this field.
+The encryption key should be 4-8 single byte printable characters, including 0-9a-zA-Z'~!@#\$%^&()+={} \\;:'<,>./] .
+Re-enter Private Encryption Key Enter the encryption key again in this field.
 Upload Configuration File The bottom part of the screen allows you to upload a new or previously saved configuration file from your computer to your Zyxel Device.
 You cannot upload a configuration file named system-default.conf or lastgood.conf.
-If you upload startup-config.conf , it will replace the current configuration and immediately apply the new settings.
+If you upload start up-config.conf, it will replace the current configuration and immediately apply the new settings.
 File Type in the location of the file you want to upload in this field or click Browse to find it.
 Browse Click Browse to find the .conf file you want to upload.
 The configuration file must use a ".conf" filename extension.
 You will receive an error message if you try to upload a fie of a different format.
 Remember that you must decompress compressed (.zip) files before you can upload them.
 Upload Click Upload to begin the upload process.
 This process may take up to two minutes.
+Apply Click Apply to save your changes back to the Zyxel Device.